Skip to main content

 A B2B SaaS team was struggling to scale their LinkedIn outreach.
 Each rep could only effectively manage about 40 active conversations a week before dropping balls.

 The Shift: By implementing ScaliQ’s unified inbox, they centralized all threads.
+The Result:

 • Volume: Reps increased capacity to 200+ active conversations per week.